jacobforte/AI-Snake/README.md

  Uses NN to solve snake
 Currently, there is only a single generation.

-To play, download the folder Executables/Version 1 and run the program AI Snake.exe
+To play, download the repository and run the file at Executables/Version 1/AI Snake.exe